cfug/diox/dio/README.md

 );
 ```

+Note: `content-length` must be set if you want to subscribe to the sending progress.

 See all examples code [here](example).

 ## Dio APIs

 ### Creating an instance and set default configs.

+> It is recommended to use a singleton of `Dio` in projects, which can manage configurations like headers, base urls,
+> and timeouts consistently.
+> Here is an [example](../example_flutter_app) that use a singleton in Flutter.

 You can create instance of Dio with an optional `BaseOptions` object: